-Server tasks

-A CORBA server performs these tasks:

-- Uses a POA to map CORBA objects to servants, and to process client requests on those objects. - Implements CORBA objects as POA servants. - Creates and exports object references for these servants. - Manages memory for POA servants and object references. - Initializes and shuts down the runtime ORB. - Passes parameters to server-side operations.

-For an overview of server code requirements, see "Enhancing Server Functionality" on page 79.
+Server tasks A CORBA server performs these tasks: Uses a POA to map CORBA objects to servants, and to process client requests on those objects.
+Implements CORBA objects as POA servants.
+Creates and exports object references for these servants.
+Manages memory for POA servants and object references.
+Initializes and shuts down the runtime ORB.
+Passes parameters to server-side operations.
+For an overview of server code requirements, see "Enhancing Server Functionality" on page 83.
 Although throwing exceptions is an important aspect of server programming, it is covered separately in Chapter 13.

-For information on ORB initialization and shutdown, see "ORB Initialization and Shutdown" on page 167.
+For information on ORB initialization and shutdown, see "ORB Initialization and Shutdown" on page 171.
+In this chapter This chapter contains the following sections: